-&lt;sup>32 Response, para.
-33. The Registrar requests that if the undersigned Judge does not consider that the question surrounding the reasonableness of the Termination Decision has become moot, that she be
+32 Response, para.
+33. The Registrar requests that if the undersigned Judge does not consider that the question surrounding the reasonableness of the Termination Decision has become moot, that she be allowed to respond to any arguments raised by the Appellant in relation to the lawfulness of her initial decision.
+See Response, paras.
+36, 50.

-- 34. The Registrar contends that any requests for relief, whether raised in the Appellant's request for review, or de novo on appeal, were rendered moot following rescission of the Termination Decision.
-The Registrar asserts that even if the Appellant were allowed to raise new requests for relief de novo on appeal, she has not substantiated these claims and provided no further detail in relation to the alleged injury suffered.
-The Registrar further submits that any harm caused related to her intent to offer a contract beyond 14 June 2019 lies beyond the scope of this appeal, which concerns only the Termination Decision. - 35.
-The Registrar also contends that her obligation to communicate with staff in accordance with Rule 77(a) of the Staff Rules is an obligation that is distinct from her obligations in relation to requests for review of administrative decisions.
-Finally, the Registrar submits that the Appellant failed to exhaust all internal means of redress in relation to the rescission of her contract, including by requesting review of the Rescission Decision, and asserts that any arguments raised in the Appeal in this regard should thus be dismissed. - 36.
-Finally, the Registrar submits that to the extent the Appellant's request an order for privacy is a request that her name and identifying information be redacted in the final decision, the Registrar does not oppose the Appellant's request in this regard.
+- 33. The Registrar contends that any requests for relief, whether raised in the Appellant's request for review, or de novo on appeal, were rendered moot following rescission of the Termination Decision.33 The Registrar asserts that even if the Appellant were allowed to raise new requests for relief de novo on appeal, he has not substantiated these claims and provided no further detail in relation to the alleged injury suffered.34 The Registrar further submits that any harm caused related to her intent to offer a contract beyond 14 June 2019 lies beyond the scope of this appeal, which concerns only the Termination Decision.35 - 34.
+The Registrar also contends that her obligation to communicate with staff in accordance with Rule 77(a) of the Staff Rules is an obligation that is distinct from her obligations in relation to requests for review of administrative decisions.36 The Registrar submits that the Appellant failed to exhaust all internal means of redress in relation to the rescission of his contract, including by requesting review of the Rescission Decision, and asserts that any arguments raised in the Appeal in this regard should thus be dismissed.37 The Registrar further contends that the decision taken on 15 April 2019 to extend the Appellant's contract until 31 October 2019 is currently the subject of review before the Registrar and cannot therefore not be raised in the present proceedings.38 - 35.
+Finally, the Registrar submits that to the extent the Appellant's request an order for privacy is a request that his name and identifying information be redacted in the final decision, the Registrar does not oppose the Appellant's request in this regard.39